makerdao/plunger/README.md

 higher gas price, or just waiting for them to clear themselves.
 It also allows you to list pending transactions for manual inspection.

-_plunger_ has been created as part of development of the Maker Keeper Framework.
+_plunger_ has been created during development of the Maker Keeper Framework.
-It is essential to run each keeper from an individual address, which does not have any pending transactions.
-That's why before starting each keeper, doing a `plunger --source parity_txpool --wait 0x.....` if recommended.
+It is essential to run each keeper from an individual address that does not have any pending transactions.
+That is why before starting each keeper, doing a `plunger --source parity_txpool --wait 0x.....` is recommended.

-If you want to discuss this tool, the best place will be the _#keeper_ channel in Maker RocketChat, linked above.
+If you want to discuss this tool, the best place is the _#keeper_ channel in the Maker RocketChat, linked above.

 ## Installation